mads-hartmann/connections/clients/raycast/README.md

 npm run build
 ```

-Then in Raycast, run the "Import Extension" command and select the `clients/raycast` directory.
+Then:

-## Configuration
+1. Update `dist/package.json` with the following (this is needed until we publish to the store)

-The extension has a configurable server URL preference (default: `http://localhost:8080`).
+    ```

-To change it:
+    "name": "connections-live",
-1. Open Raycast Preferences (`Cmd+,`)
+    "title": "Connections - Live",
-2. Go to Extensions > Connections
+    ```
-3. Update the "Server URL" field
+2. In Raycast, run the "Import Extension" command and select the `clients/raycast/dist` directory.